visit-dav/visit/src/doc/using_visit/MakingItPretty/Color_tables.rst

 This has to do with the ordering of operations of *interpolation* of the variable across mesh zones and then *mapping* of the variable values to colors.
 The first approach performs *interpolation* followed by *mapping*.
 The second approach effectively performs the *mapping* first through its use of the conditional expression replacing the smoothly varying variable with a highly discontinuous variable after which *interpolation* is performed.
+In addition, the legend (on the right) does not do a good a job conveying the mapping of the variable's color to its values.
+This has to do with the use of the *intermediate* expression variable to help perform the mapping.

 Converting color table types
 """"""""""""""""""""""""""""